ShootMe/CelesteTAS/README.md

 - Unpause: ]
 - These can be rebound in (Main Celeste Directory)\Saves\modsettings-CelesteTAS.celeste
   - Note that you may have to reload Mod Settings in Celeste for this file to appear.
+  - You can also set hotkeys for modifying TAS options (e.g. showing hitboxes) in this file.
+  - You can also set a default path for TAS files to be read from.
+(We recommend setting this to the LevelFiles folder in this repo.)

 ### Controller
 While in game